 In people living with autoimmune arthritis, the severity of the inflammation has been associated with

 More recent research has suggested that these medications may not increase cancer risk, so more research is needed.
 For many living with other risks, the benefits of managing RA outweigh any higher risks of cancer.

 Tell your doctor about any unusual symptoms you have, which can include a fever or other symptoms that you can’t explain.

 For instance, biologics can cause a dormant infection to become active again.
 For this reason, you should have a tuberculosis test and hepatitis screening before taking one of these drugs.

 People with liver disease may not be able to take a biologic drug.
 If you have liver issues, ask your doctor if biologics are safe for you.

-Biologics are the newest type of drugs to treat RA.
+Biologics are relatively new.
 If you and your doctor are considering a biologic drug, keep the following in mind:

-- Biologics may work better at controlling your symptoms than older RA medications.
+- Biologics may work better at managing your symptoms than older RA medications.